koompi/pipi/README.md

 .
 Able to generate ISO
 .
 Able to generate Rootfs
 .
 Able to add or remove package from the submodule repo of the packages repo.

+# Features
+run pipi --build to start building the rootfs by provide a file that contain packages with the file name of packages run pipi --add (the app name that you want to addd into the repo) run pipi --remove (the app name that you remove from the repo)